sitiirma-data/pizza-sales-analysis/README.md

 ![Monthly Revenue](images/revenue_per_month.png)

 Revenue appears relatively stable across months, with slight fluctuations.
-The highest revenue occurs in July ($72K), while the lowest is around September–October ($64K).
+The highest revenue occurs in July (around $72K), while the lowest is around September–October (around $64K).
 This indicates a consistent demand pattern with a potential mid-year peak period.

 ---